ByteWelder/Tactility/docs/ideas.md

 - Support for displays with different DPI.
 Consider the layer-based system like on Android.
 - Display orientation support for Display app
 - If present, use LED to show boot status
+- 2 wire speaker support
+- tt_app_start() and similar functions as proxies for Loader app start/stop/etc.
+- tt_app_set_result() for apps that need to return data to other apps (e.g. file selection)
+- Make a statusbar service that apps can register icons to.
+Gui can observe its status changes?

 # App Improvement Ideas
 - Sort desktop apps by name.